Quantifying flows of plastic and other debris from land-land based sources to the ocean

-- We will engage and train local partner institutions, including universities and civil society groups in measuring, analyzing and mapping plastic pollution in their environment, building capacity for these groups to continue to monitor coastal and ocean health in their region beyond the life of the project.
+- We will engage and train local partner institutions, including universities and civil society groups in measuring, analysing and mapping plastic pollution in their environment, building capacity for these groups to continue to monitor coastal and ocean health in their region beyond the life of the project.

-- Using models and empirical data, we will develop an empirical baseline estimate of mismanaged waste entering the marine environment which will be publically available through visual products to increase awareness, inspire change and transform the global conversation around plastic usage and the environment.
+- Using models and empirical data, we will develop an empirical baseline estimate of mismanaged waste entering the marine environment which will be publicly available through visual products to increase awareness, inspire change and transform the global conversation around plastic usage and the environment.

 Hardesty, BD and C Wilcox.
 2017.
 A risk framework for tackling marine debris.
 Analytical Methods.

 Hardesty, BD, J Harari, A Isobe, L Lebreton, N Maximenko, J Potemra, E van Sebille, AD Vethaak and C Wilcox.
 Using numerical model simulations to improve the understanding of micro-plastic distribution and pathways in the marine environment.
 Frontiers in Marine Science.